fndari/fndari.github.io/projects/pnd/index.md

 # for the generator-level only: wraps the concrete path to the EvtGenStandalone executable, transparently to the user
 $ pnd run gen --settings=settings.yml -d/--decfile=process-foo.dec -p/--pdtfile=particles1
 ```
-A post-processing step of the `pnd run gen` command can ensure that the output is in the same format as
+A post-processing hook of the `pnd run gen` command can ensure that the output is in the same format as the `fullsim` output.
+Again, once the standalone EvtGen refactoring is performed, the implementation of `pnd run gen` can be modified without changes to its user-facing API.

 # Implementation

 ## Language

 The programming language chosen for running `pnd` is Python.
-The choice is strongly motivated by the almost perfect overlap between the implementation requirements and Python's strong suits.
+This choice is strongly motivated by the almost perfect overlap between the implementation requirements and Python's strong suits.
 In particular, the large ecosystem of available libraries makes the development very convenient since most of the lower-level functionality is already available, and developers can concentrate on integrating the various elements and implementing the domain logic.
 The readability and the increasing popularity among scientists also are relevant, since the core idea of `pnd` is to be developed continuously to develop new functionality.
 In any case, the choice of the language remains an implementation detail, and as long as the API is kept stable, users would not be affected by a change in this regard.

 ## Libraries